sophie-aubert/floodit/ARCHIDEP.md

 the [initial setup][initial-setup] you performed in the original directory.
 The PostgreSQL user, database and extension have already been created, and your hook will handle most of the rest of the setup.
-But if you used the `config/local.exs` configuration file, you must copy it to the new deployment directory as well.
+But if you used the `backend/config/application-default.local.yml` configuration file, you must copy it to the new deployment directory as well.
 You can use the `cp <source> <target>` command for this.

 Complete the `post-receive` hook.
 Compared to the PHP todolist, there are additional steps which must be performed in the script for the automated deployment to work correctly:

-- Backend and frontend dependencies must be updated in case there are new or upgraded ones.
+- Frontend dependencies must be updated in case there are new or upgraded ones.
   The PHP todolist had no dependencies so you did not need to do this.

-- The database must be migrated to take any new migrations into account.
+  > :books: The backend dependencies of the Flood It application must also be
+  > updated, but Maven will do this for you automatically.

-- The Alpine.js frontend must be rebuilt in case changes were made to the frontend source files.
+- The Angular frontend must be rebuilt in case changes were made to the frontend source files.
-- The Elixir application must be recompiled and the release must be reassembled in case changes were made to the backend source files.
+- The backend application must be rebuilt in case changes were made to the source files.
 - The systemd service must be restarted with `systemctl`.

-(Unlike PHP, code in most other languages is not reinterpreted on-the-fly; the service must be restarted so that the program is reloaded into memory as a new process).
+  > :books: Unlike PHP, code in most other languages is not reinterpreted
+  > on-the-fly; the service must be restarted so that the program is reloaded
+  > into memory as a new process).

 The [project's README][readme] explains how to do all of this except restarting the Systemd service, which you can easily do with `sudo systemctl restart <service>`.
 You should run the appropriate commands in your `post-receive` hook script.

-> :gem: In the automated deployment exercice, it is mentionned that the
-> application will no longer work after changing the path to the repository in
-> the nginx configuration.
-In the case of the Minesweeper application, it will
-> continue to work, because the application serves its static files on its own,
-> without nginx's help.
->
-> :books: When using `fastcgi_pass`, nginx is asking the PHP FastCGI Process
-> Manager (PHP-FPM) to find and execute the PHP files in the `root` directory
-> specified by the configuration.
-When you change that `root` to a directory
-> that is empty (at that stage in the exercise), it will not find the PHP files
-> anymore, and return a 404 Not Found error.
->
-> :books: When using `proxy_pass`, nginx is simply forwarding the request to the
-> given address and port.
-The Minesweeper application listens on that port and
-> is capable of serving its own files, regardless of nginx's configuration.
-So
-> the application will keep working even after changing the `root`.

 ### :gem: Allowing your user to restart the service without a password

-In order for the new `post-receive` hook to work, your user must be able to run `sudo systemctl restart minesweeper` (assuming you have named your service `minesweeper`) without entering a password, otherwise it will not work in a Git hook.
-This is because a Git hook is not an interactive program.
-You are not running it yourself, so you are not available to enter your password where prompted.
+In order for the new `post-receive` hook to work, your user must be able to run `sudo systemctl restart floodit` (assuming you have named your service `floodit`) without entering a password, otherwise it will not work in a Git hook.

+> :books: This is because a Git hook is not an interactive program.
+You are not
+> running it yourself, so you are not available to enter your password where
+> prompted.

 If you are using the administrator user account that came with your Azure VM to run the application, it already has the right to use `sudo` without a password.